nidafirdaws/recipes/README.md

   frameborder="0"
 ></iframe>

-We plotted the distribution of `n_ingredients` to investigate how many ingredients recipes posted on food.com tend to have compared to different cooking times.
+We plotted the distribution of `n_steps` to investigate how many ingredients recipes posted on food.com tend to have compared to different cooking times.
 This distribution seems fairly normal with a slight right skew, and we observe that on average recipes have 5-10 ingredients.
 Recipes that take longer also seem to have a larger third quartile for number of steps, in ascending order.

 <iframe
   src="assets/steps-distribution.html"